moonmaster9000/specdown/README.markdown

         todo.should be_empty

 Great!
-Now run `bundle exec specdown` and watch your tests fail!
+Now run `bundle exec specdown readme.markdown` and watch your tests fail!
 Keep it up, implementing just enough code to get your all of your tests passing.

 ### Implicit v.
 Explicit Assertions